B.1.d. Service and Assistance Animals Policy

 Each request to possess an assistance animal in residence halls will be evaluated on an individualized basis using the general policies applicable to all reasonable accommodation requests.

 If reasonable accommodation of an assistance animal is approved by Middlebury, each academic year or every summer, assistance animals must be registered with the College (SAS or Human Resources).
-A denial for reasonable accommodation may be appealed by following the procedures outlined in the ADA policy.
+A denial for reasonable accommodation may be appealed by following the procedures outlined in the appropriate ADA policy (ADA policy for students, ADA policy for employees).
 Information on the animal registration form may be shared with the Department of Public Safety, Facilities, and the Residential Life staff in order to confirm and/or receive confirmation that your animal has been approved as an accommodation.

 C. Owner/Handler Responsibilities Relating to Service Animals and Assistance Animals